jahnavi7890/my-first-project/README.md

 # my-first-project

-This project is about data analysis, data visualization and a prediction model on one of the features from the dataset selected
+This project involves data analysis, data visualization, and building a prediction model based on one of the features from the selected dataset sourced from Kaggle.